John Henson Confirms Retirement, Thrilled About Next Career Phase in Sports Media

 Three years removed from his last stint in the NBA, former lottery pick John Henson finds himself with plenty of options in life.
 He’s happily entered the world of broadcasting, not looking back on his decision to pursue sports media in lieu of continuing his career in professional hoops.

 “It’s been fun.
 It's like a journey, man.
-Every year, there's new opportunities,” Henson told RG.org in an exclusive phone interview.
+Every year, there's new opportunities,” Henson told RG in an exclusive phone interview.
 “Just like basketball, you've got to work hard, stay down, be prepared and meet the right people, know the right people, treat people the right way and it'll progress forward for you."

 There’s no shortage of work for Henson, who has multiple affiliations already.